Skip to content

 Summary

 Managing your Windows 11 notifications helps you stay focused and in control.
-You can easily turn them all on or off, adjust how individual apps alert you, or use Do Not Disturb mode for quiet time, all through the Settings app.
+Turn them all on or off, adjust how individual apps alert you, or use Do Not Disturb mode for quiet time, all through the Settings app.

 How do I hide notification content on the lock screen?